Dustyroom/flat-kit-doc/_docs/faq.md

 #### Q. Does Flat Kit support normal maps?

 > **A.** Yes, it does.
-It is in Normal map section of the interface.
+It is in [Normal map](/stylized-surface/#normal-map-to-make-an-impression-of-a-relatively-low-poly-mesh-h) section of the interface.

 #### Q. Does Flat Kit support emission maps?

-> **A.** Yes, the URP version.
+> **A.** Yes, here is info about [Emission map](/stylized-surface/#emission-enables-emission-map-part-of-the-shader) in the URP version only.
 There is no support for emission maps in Built-In RP version of Flat Kit.

 #### Q. I’ve got errors just after importing Flat Kit.
 Why?